-If you’re still deciding on which type of tow vehicle is best for your lifestyle, here are a few pros and cons to minivans, SUVs, and trucks in relation to towing.
+If you’re still deciding on which type of tow vehicle is best for your lifestyle, here are a few pros and cons of minivans, SUVs, and trucks in relation to towing.

 Reasons to Consider a Truck as Your Tow Vehicle:

-- Cabin sizes can accommodate families of five or less comfortably.
+- Cabin sizes can accommodate families of five or fewer comfortably.